benlen10/dayone-mcp/README.md

 - `journal` (optional): Filter by journal name

 ### `get_entries_by_date`
-Get "On This Day" entries from previous years.
+Get "On This Day" entries from previous years with **FULL entry text** (no preview limit).

 **Parameters:**
 - `target_date`: Date in MM-DD or YYYY-MM-DD format (e.g., "06-14")
 - `years_back` (optional): Years to search back (1-20, default: 5)

+**Note:** Returns complete entry text for historical reflection and analysis.

 ## Database Location